Israel's Gaza attack 'beyond proportionality', Norway says

 And a sea of Palestinian flags outside the Storting on Tuesday swelled as leaders spoke and the year's first snowflakes began to fall from grey skies outside the parliament's panoramic windows.

-Protesters also played loud audio of what sounded like Gaza air-strikes, which nearly drowned out Nato secretary general Jens Stoltenberg as he spoke in the plenary chamber.
+Protesters also played loud audio of what sounded like Gaza air-strikes, which nearly drowned out Nato secretary general Jens Stoltenberg when he spoke in the plenary chamber.

 But for Gahr Støre, this was "no problem".

-"There are several hundred demonstrations every year, some of them are noisy, some of them are not noisy.
-As long as they are peaceful.
-As long as they're respectful and following [the] guidance of the police, it is perfectly OK," he said.
+"There are several hundred demonstrations every year.
+Some of them are noisy.
+Some of them are not noisy.
+As long as they are peaceful, as long as they're respectful and following [the] guidance of the police, it is perfectly OK," he said.

 The Oslo summit came shortly after EU leaders met in Brussels on 27 October and called for a "humanitarian pause" in Gaza, which Israel ignored.

-Asked if Norway had any power to rein in Israeli aggression, Gahr Støre also said: "We can speak out, we can vote in the United Nations, we can ask for humanitarian support so that help can come in and foreign people can come out."
+Asked if Norway had any power to rein in Israeli aggression, Gahr Støre said: "We can speak out, we can vote in the United Nations, we can ask for humanitarian support so that help can come in and foreign people can come out."

 Norway is a close Nato ally of EU and Nordic states.

-It voted in favour of a non-binding Jordanian resolution in the UN in New York on 27 October calling for an "immediate, durable and sustained humanitarian truce" between Israeli forces and Hamas in Gaza.
+It voted in favour of a non-binding Jordanian resolution in the UN in New York on 27 October calling for an "immediate, durable, and sustained humanitarian truce" between Israeli forces and Hamas.

 But it was the only Nordic nation that did so, highlighting how divisive the war has been among European friends.

-The New York vote came just a few hours after the 27 EU leaders agreed a joint statement in Brussels, but it split the EU into three groups.
+The New York vote came just a few hours after 27 EU leaders agreed a joint statement in Brussels, but it split the EU into three groups.

 Belgium, France, Ireland, Luxembourg, Malta, Portugal, Slovenia, and Spain joined the large majority (120 out of 183) of UN members who voted in favour.